open-contracting-extensions/ocds_finance_extension/README.md

   * **notes** - space to provide more information on the rate

 This allows modelling of rates such as "LIBOR+1%".

+## Legal context

+In the European Union, this extension's fields correspond to [eForms BG-611 (Contract EU funds) and BG-61 (EU funds)](https://github.com/eForms/eForms).
+See [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/) for the correspondences to Tenders Electronic Daily (TED).

 ## Codelists